Shrewkfest 2025

 click here to check out their website

-Headlining Friday - Phil Doleman
+Headlining Saturday - Phil Doleman

 Phil’s love of vintage blues, swing, and jug band music shines through as he blows the dust off obscure old songs and gives new life to classics.
 With just his big voice and driving rhythms on both ukuleles and banjos he'll take you back to the juke joints of the 20s.